-- for managing a spot market instrument deposit: charged monthly on the market value of securities according to the status at the end of respective calendar days: - for Treasury bonds: 0.00018%, - for other securities (including equity): 0.00033%, b) - for securities for which the central depository is maintained in foreign clearing houses: from 0.00405% to 0.01597% c) - for clearing transactions concluded in organised trading: PLN 3.9 (PLN 1 in the case of transactions subject to a clearing fund or a relevant quarantee fund), subject to the stipulation that if clearance is performed on the basis of a clearance order which does not determine pecuniary or non-pecuniary liabilities and receivables arising from respective transactions separately but indicates compensated or aggregate results of said liabilities and receivables, the fee amounts to PLN 3.9 (in which case the fee is charged for clearing all transactions subject to the clearing order), - for pairing orders: PLN 1, - for clearing a transaction: 0.0035% of the transaction value, however not less than PLN 0.2 and not more than PLN 2.0 for clearing a single transaction, - on account of registering a futures transaction for: - equity futures: PLN 0.34 per futures contract, however not more than PLN 340 in the case of registering a single transaction concluded for more than 1,000 (one thousand) future contracts, - b) F/X futures: PLN 0.08 per futures contract, - other than enumerated above: PLN 0.80 per futures contract, - index participation unit futures: 0.0075% of the transaction value, however not less than PLN 0.2 and not more than PLN 50 for clearing a d) single transaction, - options: 0.2% of the premium value, however not less than PLN 0.2 and not more than PLN 2 per single position, - for closing a position on account of the expiry of: 6) - equity futures: PLN 0.34 per future contract, - F/X futures: PLN 0.08 per future contract, b) - future contracts other than enumerated above: PLN 0.80 per future contract, c) - for the service consisting in exercising options or index participation units cleared in cash: 0.2% of clearing value, however not less than PLN 0.2 and not more than PLN 2 per single position. - for submitting reports to KDPW_TR: - for reporting a transaction or a position to the Transaction Repository: PLN 0.04, - for maintaining information on the reported transaction or position in the Transaction Repository: PLN 0.04, - for submitting reports to ARM: - fee for submitting a notification to ARM: PLN 0.04 per notification.
+- 1) for managing a spot market instrument deposit: charged monthly on the market value of securities according to the status at the end of respective calendar days: - a) for Treasury bonds: 0.00018%, - b) for other securities (including equity): 0.00033%, - c) for securities for which the central depository is maintained in foreign clearing houses: from 0.00405% to 0.01597%, - 2) for clearing transactions concluded in organised trading: PLN 4 (PLN 1 in the case of transactions subject to a clearing fund or a relevant guarantee fund), subject to the stipulation that if clearance is performed on the basis of a clearance order which does not determine pecuniary or non-pecuniary liabilities and receivables arising from respective transactions separately but indicates compensated or aggregate results of said liabilities and receivables, the fee amounts to PLN 4 (in which case the fee is charged for clearing all transactions subject to the clearing order), - 3) for pairing instructions: PLN 1, - 4) for clearing a transaction: 0.0035% of the transaction value, however not less than PLN 0.2 and not more than PLN 2.0 for clearing a single transaction, - 5) on account of registering a futures transaction for: - equity futures: PLN 0.34 per futures contract, however not more than PLN 340 in the case of registering a single transaction concluded for more than 1,000 (one thousand) future contracts,

+- b) F/X futures: PLN 0.08 per futures contract, - c) other than enumerated above: PLN 0.80 per futures contract, - d) index participation unit futures: 0.0075% of the transaction value, however not less than PLN 0.2 and not more than PLN 50 for clearing a single transaction, - e) options: 0.2% of the premium value, however not less than PLN 0.2 and not more than PLN 2 per single position, - for closing a position on account of the expiry of: - a) equity futures: PLN 0.34 per future contract, - b) F/X futures: PLN 0.08 per future contract, - c) future contracts other than enumerated above: PLN 0.80 per future contract, - 7) for the service consisting in exercising options or index participation units cleared in cash: 0.2% of clearing value, however not less than PLN 0.2 and not more than PLN 2 per single position. - for submitting reports to KDPW_TR: - a) for reporting a transaction or a position to the Transaction Repository: PLN 0.04, - b) for maintaining information on the reported transaction or position in the Transaction Repository: PLN 0.04, - 9) for submitting reports to ARM: - a) for participating in ARM: a monthly fee applied to a basic ARM user only submitting to ARM reports in its own name: PLN 320, - b) fee for submitting a notification to ARM: PLN 0.04 per notification.